chengxiluo/tournament/dev/tournament/README.md

 You are done!

-For more detailed instructions, like why we have to do each step, check docs.txt.
+For more detailed instructions, like why we have to do each step, check dev/tournament/docs.txt.